azat-co/ga-backbone/README.md

   ...
 ```

 The syntax for binding event is covered in the previous section.
-It boils down to calling showCart function of homeView.
-In this function we append appleName to the cart (along with a line break, br element):
+It boils down to calling `showCart` function of **homeView**.
+In this function we append **appleName** to the cart (along with a line break, br element):

 ```javascript
   ...